rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 Supporting structure helps if it leads to more interesting or efficient ways of using tasks to drive and understand work.

-Bugs are not the only "special" kind of task:
+Bugs are not the only “special” kind of task:

-* "Feature" tasks show up frequently, and speciate on having room for describing specs and scope.
+* “Feature” tasks show up frequently, and speciate on having room for describing specs and scope.
-* "Support ticket" tasks show up in a few trackers, and speciate dramatically as they tend to be tasks describing the work of a single incident rather than tasks describing the work on some shared aspect, so they tend to pick up fields for relating tickets to the involved parties.
+* “Support ticket” tasks show up in a few trackers, and speciate dramatically as they tend to be tasks describing the work of a single incident rather than tasks describing the work on some shared aspect, so they tend to pick up fields for relating tickets to the involved parties.
 (Arguably, incident